 The Hunter Education program is designed to:

-Course contents include:
+Specifically, the course contents include:

 For more information about a hunter education class, or to replace a hunter education card, contact: